matthew-yates/NanodropPrinter/software/gcodeSender/README.md

-## Sender G-code motion commands via serial communication
+## Sending G-code motion commands via serial communication

 The Jupyter notebook "gcodeSender.ipynb" is used to send an arbitrary sequence of G-code motion commands from an attached laptop through USB serial connection to the printer.
 The motion commands are read from a comma separated variable file that has absolute positions of X, Y, Z, and E (syringe pump/extruder) in individual columns.
 Two example csv files are provided that can be used with a pen plotter.
 The file "circle.csv" plots a single circle having a radius of 30 mm.
 The file "plotPoints.csv" produces 4 concentric rectangles used for linear lead screw travel calibration.